withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 4. Decide whether any imported components also need to be converted to Astro.
 With the official integration installed, you can [use existing React components in your Astro file](/en/guides/integrations-guide/react/).
 But, you may want to convert them to Astro, especially if they do not need to be interactive!

 4. Remove any GraphQL queries.
 Instead, use import and `Astro.glob()` statements to query your local files.
 Update any [dynamic HTML content variables](/en/core-concepts/astro-components/#dynamic-html) to use Astro-specific properties instead.

+You can find some [examples of converting code step-by-step](#examples-from-gatsby-blog-starter) at the end of this page.

 ### Compare: `.jsx` vs `.astro`